WHAT TIME DO WE DEPART FROM MIAMI?

-For those of you that love crowds, enjoy standing in the hot Florida sun and humidity, prefer to be annoyed by the person behind you that continues to fling his sweat onto you and step on the back of your sandal, please arrive at Port Tampa Bay at 11:00 am on Tuesday, February 7th, so you are nice and annoyed by the time we begin the embarkation process around 12 pm.
+For those of you that love crowds, enjoy standing in the hot Florida sun and humidity, prefer to be annoyed by the person behind you that continues to fling his sweat onto you and step on the back of your sandal, please arrive at PortMiami at 11:00 am on Friday, March 27th, so you are nice and annoyed by the time we begin the embarkation process around 12 pm.

 ALL passengers are required to be on board NO LATER than 2:00 pm as we will sail at 4:00 pm.
 NO EXCEPTIONS will be made for passengers that arrive after 2:00 pm.

-The Tampa International Airport (TPA) is the closest area airport to Port Tampa Bay.
-Consider arriving a day or two earlier so that you can take advantage of the local attractions in the Tampa area as well as our Pre-Party on Monday, February 6th.
+The Miami International Airport (MIA) is the closest area airport to PortMiami.
+Consider arriving a day or two earlier so that you can take advantage of the local attractions in the Miami area.
 This also helps to avoid potential flight delays, baggage collection and transfer problems that could occur.

-Tampa (TPA): Arrive no later than 11:00 am | Depart no earlier than 12 Noon
+Miami (MIA): Arrive no later than 11:00 am | Depart no earlier than 12 Noon

-February temperatures in the Caribbean range from an average low of 68-degrees to an average high of 84-degrees.
+March temperatures in the Caribbean range from an average low of 68-degrees to an average high of 84-degrees.
 So it is suggested that you pack lightweight, “resort casual” clothing — a few swimsuits, flip-flops, sandals or deck shoes for around the pool area, sneakers, walking shoes or hiking boots for shore trips, etc. If you like to exercise or participate in sports, bring any fitness clothing and footwear you may need.

 Some of the shows and activities will be taking place outdoors, and there is always the chance of it being windy, cool or even a little wet.
 So we suggest also packing some warmer clothing and light rain gear just to be on the safe side.
 Also be sure to bring your cameras, batteries and chargers, and enough film or memory cards to capture the entire event.
 And don’t forget ear plugs for the young ones (or yourself), sunscreen and lip balm.